feilipu/ux_module/README.md

 When the UX Module has been programmed successfully, it should boot with `UX Module Initialised` appearing on both VGA interface (screen) and on the FTDI Serial interface.

-To reboot the UX Module the DTR on the FTDI interface needs to be toggled.
-This can be done with the PropellerIDE, or with any serial terminal that can trigger DTR toggle.
+To reboot the UX Module the `DTR` on the FTDI interface needs to be toggled.
+This can be done with the PropellerIDE, or with any serial terminal that can trigger `DTR` toggle.
 This functionality is used by the Arduino family, so the function is quite common within serial terminals.

+To reboot the UX module if operating stand-alone, the DTR (`GRN`) pin can be touched to the ground (`BLK`) pin on the serial interface, or alternatively touched to the grounded case of the PS/2 keyboard connector.

 Once the UX Module is running the ACIA emulation is enabled, so the RC2014 Z80 can now be rebooted.
-This can be done by pressing the reset button on the RC2014 or, if a PS/2 keyboard is attached, by pressing `CTRL+ALT+DEL`.
+This can be done by pressing the RESET button on the RC2014 or, if a PS/2 keyboard is attached, by pressing `CTRL+ALT+DEL`.
 This will now initiate a normal RC2014 boot sequence.

 This video below shows the expected output of a session.

 [![UX Module for RC2014 Operation](https://img.youtube.com/vi/dZT0yxjd9zs/0.jpg)](https://www.youtube.com/watch?v=dZT0yxjd9zs)
 <BR>
-CLICK TO VIEW!
+CLICK IMAGE TO VIEW!

 ### Ports